 March 8, 1862 James Dickey

-Stephen J. Martin - MBI lists his DOD but on the David Bodenhamer list,
+Stephen J. Martin - MBI lists his DOD but on the David Bodenhamer list, no DOD is given.

 March 9, 1862 John Holley

 March 11, 1862 Alfred H. Bell - His muster card has his nams as Alfred, not Alford.

 March 12, 1862 Marcus L. Ruth

 March 13, 1862 Solomon B. Cross - The original list has his DOD as 3-4-1862.
 MBI list his DOD as 3-13-1862.